Day of Pentecost | John 15:26-27; 16:4b-15

-John recalls the events differently.
-In the verses outlined by the lectionary, Jesus tells these same followers that he is leaving them, and that only when he has left them will they come to know another aspect of God, the Advocate, the Spirit of truth.
-In this Gospel, after the crucifixion a resurrected Jesus and some of his followers are gathered in a room when he breathes on them—another peculiar detail—and tells them to receive the Holy Spirit.
+John recalls the events differently than the other gospels.
+In the verses outlined by the lectionary, Jesus tells his followers that he is leaving them, and that only when he has left them will they come to know another aspect of God, the Advocate, the Spirit of truth.
+In this gospel, after the crucifixion a resurrected Jesus and some of his followers are gathered in a room when he breathes on them—another peculiar detail—and tells them to receive the Holy Spirit.

 Oddly, in this passage of John’s Gospel, Jesus tells his followers that “…it is helpful to you that I go away.”
 The word translated as helpful, or as to your advantage, literally means bring together.
 (Even today, to ‘get it together’ means something a little different than what the words convey.)
 We find a version of the same term in Acts 19:19 — “…those who had practiced magic arts brought together their books and burned them….”
 The greater oddness of that passage aside, it is interesting to think that the words of Jesus have a double meaning: it is to your advantage and it will bring you together.